MessaGGiero/jollaSms/README.md

 Example use:
-- *jollaSms.sh mom you ready cooked pasta.*
+- *jollaSms.sh mom have you cooked the pasta?*

 Why:
 - I spend a lot of time working in a Linux terminal window